 The Reche Schoolhouse is one of the oldest buildings in Fallbrook and the first school ever built in the community.
-From the wooden floors, to the chalkboards on the wall, visitors get a taste of how Reche Schoolhouse got started.
+From the wooden floors, to the chalkboards on the wall, visitors get a taste of how education in Fallbrook got started.

-The school is a major part of Fallbrook’s history.
+The Reche Schoolhouse is a major part of Fallbrook’s history.